 Electronic Press Kit

-Renegade Cartel looks to break the mold of todays music, and the niche sub-genres of rock.
-In a world ruled by cover bands, we are still roaring forward with original music to prove to the world that rock and roll is here to stay.
+Renegade Cartel looks to keep the fire burning of that true rock sound, roaring forward with new original music to prove to the world that rock and roll is here to stay.
 With influences across the 60s, 70s, 80s, 90s and beyond, our hope is to play music that everyone can groove and vibe to.
 With an EP and LP released, 21 tracks, running over 112 minutes, there's plenty to go around.
 Please read on for Audio, Video, Photos, and Accolades.

 Vocals & Bass